unlcms/UNL-CMS-2/README.md

 # Managing configuration

   * Requires Drush 8+: http://docs.drush.org/en/master/install/

-  * **git pull** so you have the latest /config version
+  * `git pull` so you have the latest /config files

-  * Make sure your local dev site is using the latest config by running this from the site root $> drush config-import
+  * Make sure your local dev site is using the latest config by running this from the site root `drush config-import`

-  * Make configuration changes on a local dev site and run $> drush config-export
+  * Make configuration changes on a local dev site and run `drush config-export`

-  * Commit changes to config dir
+  * Commit changes to /config dir
   * Do a pull request

-  * On production run $> drush config-import
+  * On production run `drush config-import`

 # Local devlopment